 Ground Guide The ground is lot smaller than their neighbours Everton across Stanley Park but the one open and famous Kop Terrace which was covered in the 1960's and was finally demolished was replaced in 1994 by a huge stand, designed to emulate the atmosphere of the old Kop, hence it's semi-circular look and large single tier.
 Opposite the Kop is the Anfield Road Stand, part of which is given to away supporters, is the most recent addition to the ground, having been opened in 1998.
 It boosted not only the overall capacity of the stadium, finally gave an enclosed feel as the remaining corners were filled.
 Opposite the Main Stand is the Centenary Stand, where the front tier leg room was measured for a midget but has now been upgraded to a more modern stand with the Centenary Stand was originally called the Kemlyn Road Stand, part of which was built in the 1960's with an additional tier and row of executive boxes being added in 1992.
-Page 43 Page 43

-The Kop from Annfield Road Stand The Main Stand which was opened in 1973 and it was looking its age with a number of supporting pillars before the Main Standwith two extra tiers have made this stand simply huge, having increased the capacity of the stand from 12,000 to 20,500 and increased the overall capacity of Anfield to over 54,000.
+The Kop from Anfield Road Stand The Main Stand which was opened in 1973 and it was looking its age with a number of supporting pillars before the Main Stand with two extra tiers have made this stand simply huge, having increased the capacity of the stand from 12,000 to 20,500 and increased the overall capacity of Anfield to over 54,000.
 The expanded Main Stand now towers of the rest of the stadium.
 The Main Stand itself looks smart with single rows of executive boxes located between the tiers and having the players tunnel and team dugouts located at out front.
-Its most striking feature though is its roof and mostly made up of transparent panels to allow more light to the pitch like Bayern Munich, it protrudes out over the stand by quite some distance and is curved to each side of the stand Visiting supporters are located in the lower tier of the Anfield Road stand (on the main stand side) where there are seats for up to 3000 fans.
-Views are generally good but try to avoid the seats in the back three or four rows of the lower tier as it can become very difficult to see if people in front aren't sitting down.
-There is a betting outlet and the refreshment kiosks sell a wide variety of Pies including a 'Scouse Pie', Potato and Meat, Potato and Butter, Cheese Slices and Sausage Rolls (all £3.40).
-But I use any one of three bakeries on the County Road in Greggs, Patisserie and Pound Bakery saves money for things you like to wash it down with.
+Its most striking feature though is its roof and mostly made up of transparent panels to allow more light to the pitch like Bayern Munich, it protrudes out over the stand by quite some distance and is curved to each side of the stand

-Main Stand

-The Arkle at 77 Anfield Road for both Liverpool as well as Everton games it offers a well-stocked bar and always has a lively and welcoming atmosphere but it does get busy so The Flat Iron which was a five minute walk away
+Main Stand The Arkle at 77 Anfield Road for both Liverpool as well as Everton games it offers a wellstocked bar and always has a lively and welcoming atmosphere but it does get busy so The Flat Iron which was five minutes' walk away and although the pub was mostly full of Liverpool fans, the bars were mixed and all were very friendly.

-Page 44 Page

-44

-and although the pub was mostly full of Liverpool fans, the bars were mixed and all were very friendly.